 The Late Nineteenth Century

 John Tarbuck was a mining engineer and land surveyor and he would have found plenty of work in and around Tyldesley in the 1870s.
 Among the collieries in Tyldesley at this time were: Cleworth Hall, Combermere, Gin Pit, Great Boys, New Lester, Nook, Pear Tree, Shakerley, St. George’s and Yew Tree.
-However these collieries needed men and women to work in them and as a result the population of Tyldesley doubled in a twenty year period; rising from 6,408 in 1871 to 12,891 in 1891.
+However, these collieries needed men and women to work in them and as a result the population of Tyldesley doubled in a twenty year period; rising from 6,408 in 1871 to 12,891 in 1891.

-This impacted on Manley House and the topography of the town changed rapidly.
+This population increase impacted on Manley House and the topography of the town changed rapidly.
 By the 1880s the property was now surrounded by shops, pubs, terraced houses and mills, it would have been unrecognisable to the scene in 1825 when William Manley first arrived there.
 Among the Tarbuck’s immediate neighbours were a confectioner, a painter, a gunpowder agent and an ironmonger.

 The Bennett Family

 In 1882 John Tarbuck died and his widow and family moved to Moss Side, Manchester (in the late nineteenth century the area was home to the up-and-coming working and middle classes).
 By 1885 the Bennett family have moved into Manley House.
-Head of the family is widow Eliza Bennett (1844-1914).
+Head of the family was widow Eliza Bennett (1844-1914).
 Eliza was born in Northamptonshire and married John Bennett (1840-1878), they came to Tyldesley around 1864 where they commenced their grocery business, a few doors away from Manley House on Elliott Street.

 Eliza lived at Manley House with her children; Arthur (1864), Annie (1870-1885), Eleanor (1873) and Kate (1865).
 She successfully ran the grocery business, which continued to expand.
 By 1901 the family owned the adjoining property at 140 Elliott Street which they used as the retail premises.
 Eliza was assisted in the business by her son and a lodger, Fred Lees who works as an assistant.
 Her daughter Eleanor worked as a teacher in a private school.